Parameter estimation from an Ornstein-Uhlenbeck process with measurement noise: Discussion

-In situations where the multiplicative noise contribution cannot be approximated by thermal noise, we have demonstrated that HMC struggles to differentiate between multiplicative noise and the underlying signal.
-Although there is some correlation between the two, it is noteworthy that the similarities are only visible in the second-order power spectrum.
-This suggests that second-order statistics are inadequate to fully describe the system and that an Ornstein-Uhlenbeck process with multiplicative noise is no longer Gaussian.
-This issue is especially relevant in fMRI data, where the correlation between brain regions is typically studied, and failure to remove noise results in an underestimation of correlation \cite{RN44}.
+In the case of pure multiplicative noise, we have demonstrated that HMC struggles to differentiate between multiplicative noise and the underlying signal.
+Intuitively, one would think that since the magnitude of the multiplicative noise follows the signal, there should be some distinguishing signatures visible in the power spectrum, but as our theoretical analysis shows, the difference between thermal and multiplicative noise is only visible in the second-order power spectrum.
+This suggests that first-order statistics are inadequate to describe the system fully and that an Ornstein-Uhlenbeck process with multiplicative noise is no longer Gaussian.
+This issue is especially relevant in fMRI data, where the correlation between brain region neural activation time series is studied, and failure to remove noise results in an underestimation of correlation \cite{RN44}.

 The selection of an appropriate sampling rate is a critical factor in experimental settings to minimize noise and effectively distinguish the desired signal.
 For pure thermal noise, we observe that as the sampling rate increases, we lose the ability to differentiate between thermal noise and the underlying signal.
 Given a specific time constant, experimenters can use our results to optimize the sampling rate for better data processing.
-However, with added multiplicative noise, this optimal sampling rate becomes more complex and depends on the ratio of thermal to multiplicative noise within the time series and the number of samples.
-We discovered that as the ratio of multiplicative noise increases relative to thermal noise, there is a tighter requirement for a higher sampling rate and consequently more samples.
-This may pose a challenge in certain experiments where there is a limitation on the sampling rate.
-Nevertheless, we have identified the ideal sampling rates that experimenters can use to extract the best possible data from noise \cite{RN91}.
+However, this optimal sampling rate becomes more complex with added multiplicative noise.
+It depends on the thermal to multiplicative noise ratio within the time series and the number of samples.
+We discovered that as the ratio of multiplicative noise increases relative to thermal noise, there is a tighter requirement for a higher sampling rate and, consequently, more samples.
+This may pose a challenge in specific experiments with a limitation on the sampling rate.
+Nevertheless, we have identified the ideal sampling rates experimenters can use to extract the best possible data from noise \cite{RN91}.

+In Fig. \ref{amp_est}, we show that successful parameter estimation of the underlying OU process depends critically on the known ratio of thermal to multiplicative noise.
+From our previous examples with pure thermal and pure multiplicative noise, it seems that if the time series is thermal noise dominated, then the posterior exhibits a clear minimum with the correct parameters.
+When multiplicative noise dominates, the posterior is ill-formed and drifts into regions of nonphysical parameter space.
+This behavior is supported by the decrease of the effective sample size (ESS) as the ratio of multiplicative to thermal noise increases (see caption of Fig. \ref{amp_est}).